Matomo Ecommerce Tracking 2026: WooCommerce + Shopify Self-Hosted

 LIMIT 50;

-Revenue by acquisition channel, last 30 days:
+Revenue by acquisition channel

 SELECT